Resume Summary Examples: Craft a Powerful First Impression

 Why does it work?

-This writer’s resume summary is simple but effective.
-It’s all about showing credibility and versatility.
+This writer’s summary for their resume is simple but effective.
+It’s all about credibility and versatility.
 It highlights the exact professional skills that are needed for success in writing and editing.
 These are the reasons why it’s effective:

 • It’s all in the opening line: Creative writer and editor with 10 years of industry experience, published in the New York Times, the Guardian, and Forbes Magazine.
-A hiring manager would probably think: “If this candidate was good enough for these jobs, I should give them a chance.”
 Mentioning well-known publications signals quality that’s acceptable for high editorial standards.

 • The candidate states proficiency in crafting original, SEO-optimized content.
 That’s a highly valued skill for today’s writers.
-No matter what industry you target, you should follow this candidate’s example: prove that you’re a valuable asset for a company seeking increased visibility and engagement.
+No matter what industry you target, you should follow this example: prove that you’re a valuable asset for a company seeking increased visibility and engagement online.

 • This is a versatile professional.
 The summary mentions a wide variety of mediums, including blogs, guides, and publications.
 Most employers need writers to handle different content formats, from long-form articles to short, catchy social media posts.